gisprogrammer/Oracle-APEX-Authentication-and-Authorization-plugins/README.md

 ## How it works
 ### LDAP_Authentication_Plugin
 * connects to the LDAP server
-* getting users groups list
+* getting user groups list
 * store it as a list in LDAP_GROUPS table
 ### LDAP_Group_Authorization_Plugin
 * gets user from LDAP_GROUPS table